Your child’s birthday is their special day, not a time to engage in co-parenting conflict!

 Besides having a controlling and selfish jerk as a co-parent, I think a big part of this family’s problem is that their parenting plan is just too vague!
 Ideally, we shouldn’t have to have every last detail plotted out on paper because that can also serve to lock us into arrangements that may be difficult to uphold.
 In Renee’s case, “equal access” and what to do on school days versus a special day that falls during break is unclear.
 An ex who only cares about him or herself will use such ambiguity to their advantage.

-So, what do we do to avoid birthday games (and not the fun kind, like pin the tail on the donkey)?
+So, what do we do to avoid birthday games and co-parenting conflict?

 Proactively plan.
 Hindsight is 20/20, so if your custody arrangement has already been finalized, you may be stuck with what you have.
 If you’re still in the midst of planning yours or have an opportunity to go back and amend it, you may have a chance to clear up the vagueness that invites confusion and trickery.